 Recognize if there is a specific feature or “not-happy-with-it” area making you feel like you must cover your body.
 If you are a new mom coming to terms with your changing midsection, you could try a blouson tankini; they offer great midsection camouflage and are totally cute!
 Maybe you share my issue, and don’t care for the appearance of your thighs.
 Have you considered a swimdress or even women’s board shorts?
 We are in a swimwear utopia right now—you can find an astounding variety of bathing suits and swim separates that all look perfectly festive and appropriate at the beach or pool even if they provide quite a bit of coverage.
 Thank our growing understanding of the effects of the sun’s rays and increasing sensitivity to personal comfort for that!

 Build an expansive swimwear wardrobe.
 I like to swim for exercise, so I have athletic gym swimwear.
 I swim with my preschooler for fun, so I have practical, modest swimsuits that allow me to be active and look cute at the same time.
 I like to take beach vacations with my husband, so I have a few briefer, sexier suits for those trips.
 This also gives me complete freedom to dress according to my mood.
-Accepting my body and conquering my own distaste of wearing a bathing suit in public is a journey and there are days where I, who will wear a little bikini, just feel like covering up in a modest swim dress.
+Accepting my body and conquering my own distaste of wearing a bathing suit in public is a journey and there are days where I, who will wear a little bikini, just feel like covering up in a beach coverup.
 That is okay!
 It’s part of the work!
 Sometimes, I go to the beach wearing a bikini underneath a bathing costume comprised of swim capris and a long-sleeved rash guard and end up mixing and matching the pieces all day, according to my feelings, the position of the sun, or the activities my child wants to pursue.
 Strategically choosing swimwear can be a big part of conquering the anxiety you might feel around appearing in public wearing a bathing suit.

 If you have not worn a swimsuit in years, you can change that.
 If you think, “I can’t go swimming in public!” you absolutely can.
 You deserve the joy of beach and pool activities.
 You deserve the pleasure of sun and water on your skin, and the rejuvenating activity of swimming and playing in the water.
 The perfect beach body is the one you already have.
 It really is as simple as that, and if it doesn’t feel simple, try our steps to help you overcome your bathing suit anxiety, and make this summer the best you’ve had in years.
 You’ll be booking a mid-winter beach vacation before you know it!